|

 3. The Third Mindfulness Training

-Aware of the suffering caused by sexual irresponsibility, I am
+Aware of the suffering caused by sexual misconduct, I am

 committed to cultivating responsibility and learning ways to